KilianKegel/FatherlessAmerica/README.md

 Unsafe neighborhoods.
 Domestic violence.
 The weakening of parental authority.
-But in these discussions, we seldom acknowledge the underlying phenomenon that binds together these otherwise disparate issues; the flight of males from their children’s lives.
+But in these discussions, we seldom acknowledge the underlying phenomenon that binds together these otherwise disparate issues; the flight of males from their children's lives.
 In fact, we seem to go out of our way to avoid the connection between our most pressing social problems and the trend of fatherlessness.